aldajo92/python101/01-Basic/README.md

-# Python 101
+# BASIC
-Learn step by step how to program with python.
+In this section there are differents examples for get started with python.